-This course is designed to help students understand utopian movements in urban society from historical, psychological and sociological perspectives.
+This course is designed to help students understand utopian movements in urban society from historical, sociological, philosophical, and literary perspectives.
 This course will focus on both the causes for creating utopian experiments and the ways in which utopias approach family structure, religion, education, power and economic organization.
 Literary versions of utopian communities will be studied.
-Field trips may be taken to such places as Roosevelt Island and Shaker Village.
+Field trips may be taken to such places as Roosevelt Island and Shaker villages.
+Prerequisite: ENA/ENG 101 This is a Writing Intensive course.